RedisLabs/redislabs-docs/content/rc/security/access-control/data-access-control/active-active-roles.md

 1. Select one or more Active-Active databases from the **Databases** list.

-1. To set the role's default level of access to the selected databases, pick a **Redis ACL** from the list and select the check mark to confirm the association.
+1. To set the role's default level of access to the selected databases, choose a **Redis ACL** from the list and select the check mark to confirm the association.

     {{< note >}}
 The default level of access to the selected database only applies to regions that exist when the role is created.
 If you add a new region to your Active-Active subscription, the new region will default to **No Access** for the role.